CelestialDuck/ArchaelogicalSitesProject/README.md

 # ArchaelogicalSitesProject
-Map which provides information for various archaelogical sites worldwide.
+Map which provides information for various archaelogical sites within Egypt.
+Smaller-scale version, eventually looking to create a site for the world-wide map.